specklesystems/speckle-server/packages/server/readme.md

 ## Testing

+To run all tests, simply run `yarn test`.
+The recommended extensions for the workspace include a test explorer, that can run individual tests.

-To run all tests, simply run `npm run test`.
-To run specific tests, use the `mocha --grep @subset` syntax.
+If you really want to run specific tests from a terminal, use the `mocha --grep @subset` syntax.
 For example:

 - `mocha --grep @auth --watch` to run tests pertaning to the auth module only in watch mode.
 - `mocha --grep @core-streams --watch` to run tests pertaining to stream related services.